The Catacombs Catacombs Reference Library

 This was an agency news report by John N Goudas of King Features Syndicate.
 This appeared around 4 May 1975 under various titles in different papers ("New sci-fi TV series in works", "'Space: 1999' Lavish Sci-Fi TV").

-It was used as the cover story for the California newspaper Modesto Bee's TV section of 7 September, 1975 under the title "Move Over, 'Star Trek', Here's 'SPACE: 1999'", as Sacramento station KOVR channel 13 launched the show on 6:30pm Saturdays.
+It was used as the cover story for two California newspapers, the Sacremento Bee and the Modesto Bee, both dated 7 September, 1975 under the title "Move Over, 'Star Trek', Here's 'SPACE: 1999'", as Sacramento station KOVR channel 13 launched the show on 6:30pm Saturdays.
+It may also have been used on the third California "Bee" paper, the Fresno Bee.

 Modesto Bee TV magazine cover Modesto Bee